Rmclaughlin2022/Project3/README.md

 ![Random Color Generator Screenshot](images/screenshot2.png)
 ![Random Color Generator Screenshot](images/screenshot3.png)

-*(Make sure to upload a screenshot of your working project and replace the placeholder path)*

 ## Technologies Used
 - **HTML**: For structure and content of the webpage.